 FNE: The cinema is home to many festivals, events and film weeks.
 Why are these important and what do they achieve?

-FNE: How does a cinema like your serve the local community?
+FNE: How does a cinema like yours serve the local community?

 FNE: Can you say something about your work with young audiences?

 FNE: What about the digitalisation of cinemas?
-How it is affecting your work and your cinema?
+How will it affect your work and your cinema?